wsribunma/auav_pylon_2025/README.md

-We are hosting a Purdue internal Pylon racing competition at PURT on Purdue Aviation Day, April 5, 2025.
+We are hosting a Purdue internal Pylon racing competition at PURT on April 12, 2025.

 Teams will be scored on the fastest laptime around a rectangular course in PURT.
 The course size will be approximately 50'x50'.